Employee Handbook, Vancouver Based Employees

 Bereavement Leave

 Regular, full-time employees are eligible for paid bereavement leave.
 You may take up to five days following the death of an immediate family member, defined for this purpose as a spouse, child, parent, or sibling.
 You may take up to three days following the death of a grandparent or parent-in-law.
 Bereavement leave is granted on a per-occurrence basis.
-Your timesheet for the period should reflect that time was taken for this purpose.
+Bereavement leave absences should be submitted to reflect that time was taken for this purpose.

 Back to Top